francescasuba/OnTrack/README.md

 # OnTrack - IT4045C(002)
 Francesca Suba, Grace Nordwick, Ibukunoluwa Daniel, Lilly Schott, Amber Willis
 ## Introduction
+Have you ever had an endless list of tasks to finish without any way to organize them?
+If so, you will be on the right track if you use our application.
+OnTrack gives you features to easily create, sort, and filter your tasks into a manageable format.
 ## Storyboard/Wireframe
 ![OnTrack Wireframe](https://github.com/francescasuba/OnTrack/blob/51d2663064a31c8414e6fd7cecd241bf2d00d953/storyboard.png)
 ## Functional Requirements